Vancouver BC Fishing Report

 If you need accommodation or guide suggestions around Chilliwack, please take a look at the listing on Tourism Chilliwack's website.

 Stave River produces anadromous cutthroat trout and mountain whitefish during this time of the year.
-Fishing is spotty.
-It's generally a very peaceful river to try out, which is quite a contrast to the fall salmon fishing season.
+The river can be alive with fish now that salmon fry are found throughout the system.
+Mountain whitefish are more abundant than cutthroat trout.
+Beside using minnow patterns while fly fishing, be sure to use a variety of dry flies and nymphs as these fish can be feeding on those.
 Please note that shore access by foot is still very difficult due to limited parking in the area during the dam upgrade.
 This construction upgrade is expected to take place for another six years.
 Your best option to access this river is by a boat from the Fraser River.

 For information on salmon and trout fishing in the Stave River and tributaries on the north side of the Fraser River (Kanaka Creek, Nicomen Slough, Norrish Creek, Harrison River), visit Hatch Match'r Fly and Tackle in Maple Ridge.
 Owner Randy Morgan is also an eager flyfishing instructor so don't hesitate to ask him questions.

-Harrison River's anadromous cutthroat trout fishery is what you can look forward to in the next few months.
-Some salmon fry have already emerged from their redds so it is worth trying out a salmon fry or minnow pattern if you are fly fishing now.
+Harrison River's anadromous cutthroat trout fishery is what you can look forward to in the next couple of months.
+Salmon fry are throughout the system now so it is worth trying out a salmon fry or minnow pattern if you are fly fishing.
 Casting and retrieving a tiny spoon such as a 1/8oz Croc with a light spinning setup is also effective.

 Nicomen Slough is quiet.
 You can also target cutthroat trout, which are now hunting for salmon fry.
 Foot access is readily available for the upper portion of the slough, while a small inflatable can be advantageous for the lower portion of the slough.